Last Updated on October 16, 2022 by Paroma

 The entire Mono county/Eastern Sierras is a haven for dogs thanks to access to the great outdoors.
 There are so many spots up and down highway 395 that you can explore with your pup.
 We only had one full day to ourselves (another reason for a return visit with Gunda) and enjoyed our outing to Bodie Ghost Town (dog friendly state park) and the Mono Lake Tufa State Natural Reserve (dogs welcome here too).

-Beside the alpine lakes along Highway 395, the other dog friendly attractions that we couldn’t get to but are on top of our wishlist are the Devils Postpile monument (a massive column of basalt) and Rainbow Falls.
+Beside the alpine lakes along Highway 395, the other dog friendly attractions that we finally saw this fall during our trip to Mammoth Lakes are Devils Postpile monument (a massive column of basalt) and Rainbow Falls.
 The road to the monument is anticipated to open in mid-June.

 I hope you enjoyed reading this detailed guide on making the most of your June Lake loop drive, a must do when in the Eastern Sierras as well as all the dog friendly tips on where to stay and eat with your pup.
 Thanks so much for stopping by and please continue to follow our dog friendly California adventures right here!